Predrag Luka

-Predrag Luka (Пpeдpaг Лукa; born 11 May 1988) is a Serbian footballer who plays as a winger for Mladi radnik.
+Predrag Luka (Пpeдpaг Лукa; born 11 May 1988) is a Serbian footballer who plays as a winger for RSK Rabrovo.

 Club career

 Mladi radnik

 Luka had played with FK Mladi radnik between 2004 and 2010, having played a total of 140 league matches and scored 29 goals for them.
 In 2009, he was a part of squad that achieved the greatest success in Mladi radnik history, promotion to SuperLiga.
 After one year, the club was relegated, and Luka found himself a place in another SuperLiga side, Rad Beograd.

 Rad

 He spent three years at the club, where he played 65 matches and scored 12 goals.
 In May 2011, during the game against Smederevo, his former teammate from Mladi Radnik, Miloš Radosavljević tackled Luka in a manner that broke his leg, which ended up being a season-ending injury.

 Partizan

 On February 2, 2013, he signed a 3.5-year contract with Partizan Belgrade upon being promoted with Nemanja Kojić to the club.
 On August 7, 2013, Luka scored his first goal for Partizan in a 2-0 win against FK Donji Srem.